It’s a bold statement. But we will gladly make it. We truly believe that we offer the very best snowmobile experience in the Vail Valley, period.

 Here at Sage, we are blessed with a comfortable base of operations.
-Our guests arrive to a cozy lodge.
-You’ll be able to suit up in your snowmobile duds in comfort.
+Our guests arrive to a cozy lodge and our base of operations.
+You’ll be able to prepare for your snowmobile adventure in comfort.
 And yes, we have real restrooms!

 But the benefits of a private mountain experience don’t end there.
 We’ve got a lineup of serious grooming equipment and more than 100 miles of professionally groomed trails!
 Operations on Forest Service land are forced into existing designated trails and don’t have the ability to customize rides for snowmobile tours.

 Our many varied trails were designed and are maintained for snowmobiling.
 They aren’t just old logging roads.
 You’ll experience open sage flats, giant stands of aspen, winding turns through spruce forests, and jaw-dropping views from the edge of the Eagle River canyon, tumbling more than 2,400 feet below you.

 We also groom and maintain 10 sprawling meadows, specifically for playing on snowmobiles!
 With 6,000 acres to explore and backcountry views of six different mountain ranges, it doesn’t take long to realize why this really is the very best snowmobile experience in the Vail valley.

 For options and pricing, please check out our Snowmobiling Page.
 You can also call us at 970-476-3700 or contact us online.

 Early season Snow conditions in the Vail Valley have been incredible.
 The 2019/2020-winter season is shaping up to be a great one for our snow-loving, winter enthusiasts.